TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-04-12-the-best-5-of-256-bloghacks-book.md

 ## 5. Turn your Best StackOverflow Answers to Posts

 Did you provide a great answer on StackOverflow?
 Is that answer to duplicated and repeated questions?
-Do you think it might be useful to more people than StackOverlow users reading your post?
+Do you think it might be useful to more people than StackOverflow users reading your post?

 **Turn it into a blog post**.
 I was not sure about this myself, so I tried it: